 The reason Canada has escaped the populist manias of both the United States and the United Kingdom comes down to some very boring underlying policies.
 We made multiculturalism a public good and regulated its application assiduously.
 Our political system is structured to make political insurgency nearly impossible; Canada is inherently anti-revolutionary, from its beginning.
 The struggle between the right and the left in Canada is a struggle within the context of the Charter, and behind that struggle lies the tradition of both parties being servants loyal to the crown.
 These legal abstractions and historical accidents, so utterly ethereal, so completely forgotten in everyday life, mean the difference between Trump and Trudeau, between the small towns in Britain where they beat up Poles and the small towns in Canada where they have spaghetti suppers to raise money for Syrian refugees.

 Behind the policies and the governmental system lies the mysterious political unity of the Canadian people, which is equally ethereal, equally obscure.
 We are deeply divided by almost every quality, a concatenation of cultures with few meaningful national symbols, paying virtually no attention to our collective history, possessing a tiny handful of myths which we ignore.
 We remain overwhelmingly certain of what our country stands for even in the middle of collapsing world.

-Stephen Marche is a novelist and a contributing editor at Esquire.
+Stephen Marche is a novelist and a contributing

 Illustrations by Simon Prades.